 In the interim, you’ll probably have to substitute either RDL’s or trap bar deadlifts in your programming until your mobility is up to par.

 Another common issue with the set-up is not having the posterior chain strength to push back and load the glutes/hamstrings.

 Again, this isn’t a quick fix that we can address in one or two workouts.
-I would highly recommend throwing in RDL’s and good mornings to strengthen your glutes and hamstrings, and you may be able to get away with a high handle trap bar deadlift in the interim until you can get your hips back further.
+I would highly recommend throwing in RDL’s and good mornings to strengthen your upper glutes and hamstrings, and you may be able to get away with a high handle trap bar deadlift in the interim until you can get your hips back further.

 Shins Too Far Away when Setting Up

 When setting up, many people start with their shins too far away from the bar.
 This could be due to one of three reasons: